AgoraIO-Community/AUIVoiceRoom/README.md

 ## Scenario Description

-AUIKitVoiceRoom is a modular solution that integrates features from Agora's RTC, RTM, and AgoraChat products, aiming to facilitate the rapid development of online voice chat rooms.
+AUIVoiceRoom is a modular solution that integrates features from Agora's RTC, RTM, and AgoraChat products, aiming to facilitate the rapid development of online voice chat rooms.
 In this solution, in a multi-person voice interaction scenario, audience members can freely join the voice chat and communicate with each other.

 | Role           | Description                                                                                                                                               |